MICHIGAN COINS FOR

 |||||||

-FORD ROUGE FACTORY TOUR NEW DESIGNS IN 2019 Dearborn, Michigan This new set of 4 designs
+FORD ROUGE FACTORY TOUR NEW DESIGNS IN 2019 Dearborn, Michigan This new set of 4 designs replaced the

-which can be reached only from the Henry Ford Museum ($18 admission, in 2019
+can be reached only from the Henry Ford Museum ($18 admission, in 2019

 prices).
 Designs: the new factory tour